syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Selection.md

 Sunburst chart supports selection that enables you to select a segment by using [`SunburstSelectionBehavior`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.SunburstChart.SunburstSelectionBehavior.html).

-The below code shows, how to enable the selection behavior.
+The following code shows how to enable the selection behavior.

 {% tabs %}